jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/concepts-router-step-link.md

 ---
-title: Introducing the concepts of Router, Step, and Link in Routerbase
+title: Introducing the concepts of Router, Step, and Link in Routernote
 description: Defining the concepts of Router, Step, and Link as part of the software design and planning process
 published: true
 author: 'Jeff Schoonover'
 date: '2020-11-30'
 tags:
-    - routerbase
+    - routernote
 slug: concept-router-step-link

 ---